icos-urenio/Improve-my-city/README.md

 ## Changelog

+### Version 2.5.9
+* Added pagination, filtering and search on report

 ### Version 2.5.8
 * Social tags introduced (mainly used by mobile apps)
-* Added pagination, filtering and search on report
 * Creating default object from empty value fix
 * Limit box show all issues added on settings